camunda/camunda-docs-static/enterprise/content/announcement.md

 Move to Cawemo On-Premise: Continue with the familiar Cawemo environment, For modeling only or Camunda 7 processes.
 Please note that support for Cawemo On-Premise aligns with Camunda 7 timelines.

-To assist in your transition, we have prepared comprehensive documentation, which can be accessed at [Migrating from Cawemo](https://docs.camunda.io/docs/guides/migrating-from-cawemo/).

 We understand that change can be challenging, and our team is dedicated to ensuring a smooth transition for you and your organization.
 For any queries or support during this transition phase, please do not hesitate to reach out to your account team.

 # What does End of Maintenance Mean?